 You’re missing out on all the fun if you didn’t participate in scavenger hunts as a teenager.
 To accomplish this with minimum disruption, I have compiled the following list of suggestions.

 - Choose a Location: I prefer to go somewhere where we can be loud and not worry about disrupting anyone.

 - Be sure you let parents know what to expect – You’ll need to let them know if it’s a come and go or if you need them to stay and help out.
 Plus, you’ll need to let them know how long you expect the scavenger hunt to take.

 - Make out your list.
 Right about now is when things start to get exciting.
 Gather as many unique suggestions as you can by talking to loved ones.
 But think about where you’ll be holding the event, and leave out anything that could get the participants in trouble.
 We’ve got you covered with a ton of exciting options appropriate for teenagers of all ages!

 - Make sure parents know when and where to bring their children, and when and where to pick them up.

 The Rules for a Scavenger Hunt for Teens

-- Stay out of the way of crowds.
+- Avoid the hubbub and stay out of the way of the crowds.